 Social media marketing also helps B2B companies reach and collaborate with their business partners.
 Facebook found that business executives were 74% more likely to be on their platform, were 2 times more active on Facebook than other types of users.

-Business users use social platforms as a way to coordinate activities, to build social connections, engender trust, and other activities in support of strong, collaborative relationships.
+Business users use social platforms as a way to coordinate activities, build social connections, engender trust, and other activities in support of strong, collaborative relationships.

 According to this research into B2B Social media marketing by Omobono: